The number of real zeros of elliptic polynomials: Introduction and main results

-It is worth pointing out that for fixed $a$ and $b$, \eqref{1.1} provides an exact formula for $\E[N_n(a,b)]$, whereas \eqref{1.2} gives an asymptotic bound with worse error term $o(n^{1/2})$.
-To our knowledge, the true nature of the error term in $\Var[N_n(a,b)]$ has not been known.
-Finding the precise error in the variance asymptotics is not a trivial task and it is quite technical.
-It is apparent that this problem still awaits rigorous treatment because it seems already very difficult to improve upon the order of magnitude of the error term by using all of the existing approaches.
-As a matter of fact, the second asymptotic term in the variance expansion of the number of real zeros for all classes of random polynomials listed in \S1.1 has never been obtained yet, which leaves plenty of room for further improvement.
+Notably, for fixed $a$ and $b$, \eqref{e1.1} provides an exact formula for $\mathbb E[N_n(a,b)]$, while \eqref{e1.2} offers an asymptotic bound with a less precise error term $o(\sqrt n)$.
+The precise characterization of the error term in $\Var[N_n(a,b)]$ remains an open challenge, requiring a nontrivial and highly technical endeavor.
+Additionally, the determination of the second asymptotic term in the variance expansion for the number of real zeros across all classes of random polynomials in Section \ref{S1.1} is yet to be accomplished, presenting ample opportunities for further improvement.

-The first aim of this paper is to solve this problem for elliptic polynomials.
-More generally, we are interested in finding a complete asymptotic expansion for the variance of real zeros in the large degree limit.
-To this end, we first obtain an exact and accessible formula for $\Var[N_n(a,b)]$ which can be used to derive the precise error in the variance asymptotics.
+Our interest extends to establishing a complete asymptotic expansion for the variance of real zeros in the large degree limit.
+As a crucial first step, we aim to derive an exact and accessible formula for $\Var[N_n(a,b)]$.
 To formulate our results, we introduce the functions